Things to see at Horham

 Visit the other 95th Bomb Group Heritage Association sites:

 Our Facebook Page

 The 95th in the USA

-The Red Feather Club is a memorial to the men of the 95th but with its grounds and buildings it is also home to three separate specially-built memorials
+The Red Feather Club is a memorial in itself to the men of the 95th but within its grounds and buildings are three separate specially-built memorials.

 “The Red Feather Club Museum is dedicated to the memory of the 95th Bombardment Group (H), who served with honour and valour at Horham Airfield (Station 119) June 1943 – June 1945”

 Since its early days the Red Feather Club has held a “Roll of Honour” commemorating and naming the men of 95th killed from 1943 to 1945.